Military Intervention as a Last Resort

-- We must work with all nations of the world on global issues, such as climate change, pandemics, natural disasters, starvation, enforcement of international law, and terrorism.
+- We must work with all nations of the world on global issues like climate change, pandemics, natural disasters, starvation, enforcement of international law, and terrorism.
 Similarly, coalition authority must prevail in times of violence, human rights violations, and acts of aggression.
 We must not arrogantly stand alone in the world.
 We are at our best when we are working closely with allies for a peaceful solution.

-- Military intervention should be a last resort, and should only occur with congressional authorization, defined objectives and exit strategy, and a commitment to caring for our military when they return home.
+- Military intervention should be a last resort.
+It should only occur with congressional authorization, defined objectives, and an exit strategy with a commitment to caring for our military when they return home.

 - We must honor our agreements.

 - If we are to be respected in the global community, we must set an example of civil and human rights, election integrity, caring for our citizens, economic stability and growth, environmental responsibility, and humane immigration policies, right here at home.

 - We cannot turn our backs on refugees.

 - The proliferation of nuclear weapons must be stopped through a partnership of nations.